aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-apache-poi/code-comparison/working-with-data-in-apache-poi-and-aspose-cells/insert-hyperlinks-in-worksheet/_index.md

 HyperlinkCollection hyperlinks = sheet.getHyperlinks();

-//Adding a hyperlink to a URL at "A1" cell
+//Adding a hyperlink to a URL at the "A1" cell

 hyperlinks.add("A1",1,1,"http://www.aspose.com");

 //============ Link to Cell =================

-//Setting a value to the "A1" cell
+//Setting a value to the "A2" cell

 Cells cells = sheet.getCells();